osmphp/framework/doc/tutorials/flat-file-documentation-website/02-reading-application-configuration.md

 The global `$osm_app` variable already has `settings` property to keep and cache all application settings.

 The object `$osm_app->settings` reads and merges `config/settings.php` files from all included modules and application directory.
-This functionality is provided in standard Dubysa Framework class `Osm\Framework\Settings\Settings`.
+This functionality is provided in standard Osm Framework class `Osm\Framework\Settings\Settings`.
 This class is also responsible for caching.

 However, new setting `doc_root`, which we need to process in our application and which should be mandatory and cacheable, is our own custom property.
 Normally we specify that property is mandatory and cacheable in its class,